spidgorny/advanced-html-dom/README.md

+Note: This library is currently PHP5 only.
+It does not work with PHP7 yet.

 The goal of this project is to be a DOM-based drop-in replacement for PHP's simple html dom library.

 *How To Use* - The same way as simple.
 If you use file/str_get_html then you don't need to change anything.
 If you are instantiating with `new simple_html_dom()` then you will need to change that to `new AdvancedHtmlDom()`